victor7w7r/flutterfly/README.md

 # flutterfly

-A template for Flutter with essential packages
+A template with clean architecture for Flutter with useful packages

-## :warning: Test files not found

-This template is used to be clean.
 Made with ❤️ by

 ![Alt text](assets/brandwhite.png?raw=true "Title")